Big Sound

-Big Sound was a Canadian produced television programme which aired for a run of 22 episodes.
+Big Sound was a Canadian television comedy series created, written, produced, and set in Vancouver, which debuted on the Global Television Network in 2000.
+Directed by Canadian director David Steinberg, it was a satire poking fun at the ego-driven music industry.

 The show was set in the offices of a fictional record label, concentrating on the interactions between characters therein.
 It starred Greg Evigan.
-As a satire, its aim was to poke fun at the superficial nature of the record industry, and celebrity in general.
 It featured numerous guest stars well known in the music business such as Scott Stapp, Matthew Good, and Bif Naked among others.
-It was shot entirely in Vancouver.
 Other notable guest star include The Walking Dead 's actress Laurie Holden.
+Shot entirely in Vancouver, the show aired for a run of 22 episodes.

 The show was nominated for several awards including one from Directors Guild of Canada, and in 2001, two Gemini Awards.